YoniA/toggle-rtl-obsidian-plugin/README.md

 It is recommended to assign a hotkey to the plugin, and then toggle RTL mode using a keybord shortcut.

-Go to `Community plugins --> Toggle RTL Plugin --> Hotkeys` and assign your favorite key combination.
+Go to `Community plugins --> Toggle RTL mode --> Hotkeys` and assign your favorite key combination.